zeebear/100-days-of-code/r1-log.md

 Continued the [Google homepage clone](https://github.com/zeebear/google-homepage) on [The Odin Project](https://www.theodinproject.com/).
 Reaquainting myself with HTML, CSS and Sublime Text.
 Slow going, but hopefully will build momentum.

 ### R1D2 (29-04-2020)

+Still going with the [Google homepage clone](https://github.com/zeebear/google-homepage) on [The Odin Project](https://www.theodinproject.com/).
+Managed to center the logo and the search box, now I have to figure out how to style the form and position the search buttons.
+Incredibly slow going!